Patients at the Heart

 No, Patients at the Heart does not fund activities that have already occurred but will consider support for ongoing and existing programs.

 I have a detailed question about my proposal.
-Whom do I contact with a question?
+Who do I contact with a question?

 Please address all questions regarding your application to patientsattheheart@harmonybiosciences.com.

-Over the past four years, Patients at the Heart has funded more than $325,000 in awards toward innovative, patient-centric programs.
-Programs currently being supported include:
+Over the past five years, Patients at the Heart has supported 24 initiatives, including:

 “Combining empathy with innovation to improve the lives of people living with rare neurological diseases is a mission that drives everyone at Harmony Biosciences.
-We are pleased to support a diverse group of organizations that have each developed new and innovative patient-centric initiatives to help address the unique needs of people living with rare neurological diseases, or those in a broader sleep disorder community.”
+We are pleased to support a diverse group of organizations that have each developed new and innovative patient-centric initiatives to help address the unique needs of people living with rare neurological diseases.”

 Cate McCanless, Chief Corporate Affairs Officer, Harmony Biosciences

-Harmony does not provide grants to individuals unless an individual is acting as sponsor investigator of an investigator-sponsored study/research.
-No grants, sponsorships, or charitable contributions are offered or provided in exchange for endorsing or prescribing Harmony products or for a commitment to continue prescribing Harmony products.
+All awards are paid directly to the requesting organization, and never to an individual.
+No funding is offered or provided in exchange for endorsing or prescribing Harmony products or for a commitment to continue prescribing Harmony products.
 In other words, any quid pro quo is strictly prohibited.

 Any funding provided by Harmony will be in compliance with all applicable laws, rules, and regulations.